 The sustainable supply chain

 The concept of the sustainable supply chain, just as the definition of supply chain management noted in the introduction, comes courtesy of the Network for Business Sustainability.
-The theory of the sustainable supply chain meshes so well with modern supply chain management because the sustainable supply chain is keenly focused on the environmental and social issues present in the supply chain.
+The theory of the sustainable supply chain meshes so well with modern supply chain management.
+Ultimately, the sustainable supply chain focuses on environmental and social issues present in the supply chain.

-According to the report, “Managing Sustainable Global Supply Chains: Framework and Best Practices,” published by the Network for Business Sustainability, the supply chain issues on the mind of industry professionals are (ranked in order of importance):
+According to the report, “Managing Sustainable Global Supply Chains: Framework and Best Practices,” supply chain issues include (ranked in order of importance):

 - Working conditions